 - Potatoes - Russet potatoes are a great alternative to Yukon potatoes, they are starchy so they get crispy when cooked but retain their fluffy inside for a perfect bite.

-- Healthier - Replace bacon with turkey bacon and 2 tablespoon of butter with 2 tablespoon of olive oil.
+- Healthier - Replace bacon with turkey bacon.

 - Vegetarian - Omit bacon to make this dish vegetarian.